 The Code provides that conditions (1) to (4), inclusive, must be met during the entire taxable year and that condition (5) must be net during at least 335 days of a taxable year of 12 months, or during a proportionate part of a taxable year of less than 12 months.
-Conditions (5) and (6) do not apply until after the first taxable year for which an election is made to be taxed as a REIT, which is expected to be 2013 in our case.
+Conditions (5) and (6) do not apply until after the first taxable year for which an election is made to be taxed as a REIT, which, subject to the discussion above regarding our initial REIT election, is expected to be 2013 in our case.
 For purposes of condition (6), the term "individual" includes a supplemental unemployment compensation benefit plan, a private foundation or a portion of a trust permanently set aside or used exclusively for charitable purposes, but generally does not include a qualified pension plan or profit sharing trust.

-We believe we have been organized, will operate and will issue sufficient shares of common stock with sufficient diversity of ownership to allow us to satisfy conditions (1) through (7) inclusive, during the relevant time periods.
+Subject to the discussion above regarding our initial REIT election, we believe we have been organized, will operate and will issue sufficient shares of common stock with sufficient diversity of ownership to allow us to satisfy conditions (1) through (7) inclusive, during the relevant time periods.
 In addition, our charter provides for restrictions regarding ownership and transfer of our shares which are intended to assist us in continuing to satisfy the share ownership requirements described in (5) and (6) above.
 These share ownership and transfer restrictions are described under "Description of Stock-Restrictions on Ownership and Transfer" in this prospectus.
-These restrictions, however, do not ensure that we will, in all cases, satisfy, the share ownership requirements described in (5) and (6) above.
+These restrictions, however, do not ensure that we will, in all cases, satisfy, the share ownership described in (5) and (6) above.
 If we fail to satisfy these share ownership requirements, except as provided in the next sentence, our status as a REIT will terminate.
 If, however, we comply with the rules contained in applicable Treasury regulations that require us to ascertain the actual ownership of our shares and we do not know, or would not have known through the exercise of reasonable diligence, that we failed to meet the requirement described in condition (6) above, we will be treated as having met this requirement.
 See "-Taxation of Our Company-Failure to Qualify."